Audio431/fullpath-emissions-cost-model/README.md

 - **Type Definitions:**
   - `@types/events`, `@types/firefox`, `@types/firefox-webext-browser`

----

-## cost-estimation-server (Backend Service)
+## Backend Service (cost-estimation-server)

 ### Overview

-The **cost-estimation-server** supports the browser extension by providing necessary APIs and real-time communication features.
+The **cost-estimation-server** supports the browser extension by providing data and real-time communication.
 Built with Node.js, Express, and TypeScript, it is deployed live and its status can be monitored through the provided links.

 - **Live Deployment:** [https://fullpath-energyemissions-cost-model.onrender.com/live](https://fullpath-energyemissions-cost-model.onrender.com/live)
 - **Monitoring (Better Uptime):** https://carbon-estimation.betteruptime.com/